polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 ### Ink

 [ink!](https://github.com/use-ink/ink){target=\_blank} is a domain specific language for writing smart contracts in Rust and compiles to Wasm code.

 Here is the list of current resources available to developers who want to get started writing smart contracts to deploy on parachains based on Substrate.

-- [ink!](https://use.ink/){target=\_blank} - Polkadot's "native" smart contract stack, based on WebAssembly
+- [ink!](https://use.ink/){target=\_blank} - Polkadot's "native" smart contract stack, based on Wasm
 - [OpenBrush](https://docs.openbrush.io/){target=\_blank}: an `ink!` library providing standard contracts based on [PSP](https://github.com/w3f/PSPs){target=\_blank} with useful contracts and macros for building
 - [ink!athon](https://inkathon.xyz/){target=\_blank}: Starter kit for full-stack dApps with ink! smart contracts and frontend

-ink! has laid much of the groundwork for a new smart contract stack that is based on a Wasm virtual machine and compatible with Substrate chains.
+ink! has laid much of the groundwork for a new smart contract stack that is based on a Wasm virtual machine and compatible with Polkadot SDK-based chains.

 ## Smart Contract Environments